hanzians/hanzians/README.md

 🎯 My aim is to become a Fullstack Developer (Most preferably Frontend Developer)

-📝 I’m currently learning HTML & CSS as of now, along with C#!
+📝 I’m currently learning HTML, CSS & JS as of now, along with C#!

 🤝 I’m looking to collaborate on small projects that can help me grow and apply new skills as a developer